earth2k4t/Comp-Neuro/README.md

 I'm currently working through the **Neuromatch Academy Computational Neuroscience** curriculum while building my foundations in neuroscience, Python, statistics, and computational modelling.

-My background is in **UX and interaction design**, and I'm particularly interested in questions at the intersection of cognition, computation, and human experience — especially how the brain makes sense of complex, real-world information.
+My background is in **UX and interaction design**, and I'm particularly interested in questions at the intersection of cognition, computation, and human experience, especially how the brain makes sense of complex, real-world information.

 ## What I'm exploring